-Lilly et al. (1996), and soon after Madau et al. (1996), produced the first estimates of the cosmic star formation history.
-Since then, the growing number of deep extragalactic surveys has allowed galaxy evolution to be tackled in more and more detail, to higher and higher redshifts (e.g. Giavalisco et al. 2004; Gabasch et al. 2004b; Bouwens et al. 2004; Juneau et al. 2005).
-All these studies point towards a substantial amount of star formation at early cosmic epochs.

-More recently, a number of studies, mainly based on NIR selected surveys like 2MASS (Cole et al. 2001), MUNICS (Drory et al. 2004a), K20 (Fontana et al. 2004), FIRES (Rudnick et al. 2003), HDF (Dickinson et al. 2003) and GOODS+FDF (Drory et al. 2005), have been able to measure directly the stellar mass density up to high redshifts.
-The two independent approaches are in a remarkably good agreement, and suggest that about half of the present-day stars was already in place at $z\approx 1$, when the Universe was half of its present age.
+Lilly et al. (1996) and Madau et al. (1996) produced the first estimates of the cosmic star formation history.
+Since then, the growing number of deep extragalactic surveys has allowed galaxy evolution to be tackled in greater detail, to higher and higher redshifts (e.g., Giavalisco et al. 2004; Gabasch et al. 2004b; Bouwens et al. 2004; Juneau et al. 2005).
+All these studies point toward a substantial amount of star formation at early cosmic epochs.
+Other works, mainly based on near-IR selected surveys like the Two Micron All Sky Survey (Cole et al. 2001), the Munich Near-IR Cluster Survey (Drory et al. 2004a), K20 (Fontana et al. 2004), the Faint Infrared Extragalactic Survey (Rudnick et al. 2003), the Hubble Deep Field (Dickinson et al. 2003), and the Great Observatories Origins Deep Survey (GOODS)+FORS Deep Field (FDF) (Drory et al. 2005), have been able to measure directly the stellar mass density up to high redshifts.
+The two independent approaches are in remarkably good agreement and suggest that about half of the present-day stars were already in place at $z \approx$ 1, when the universe was half of its present age.

 The assembly of the stellar mass through cosmic time is a crucial test for models of galaxy formation and evolution (Kauffmann & Charlot 1998).
-Such models aim at linking the hierarchical growth of dark matter structures to the observed galaxy properties, by means of simplified prescriptions for the formation of baryonic systems in dark matter haloes (e.g. Cole et al. 2000; De Lucia et al. 2004).
+Such models aim at linking the hierarchical growth of dark matter structures to the observed galaxy properties, by means of simplified prescriptions for the formation of baryonic systems in dark matter halos (e.g., Cole et al. 2000; De Lucia et al. 2004).
+An effective way to constrain models is to understand